 Thus, the Undercover Elementals series was born!

 In the world of Undercover Elementals, magic underpins everything.
 A key element of the story is a mystical healing vortex connected to both worlds, mortal and elemental.
 Did I make this up?
 Not entirely.
 I live in Michigan’s Keweenaw Peninsula, which boasts a genuine healing vortex situated behind a genuine rock shop much like the one where Lindsey works in the Undercover Elementals books.
-Though I have stood inside paranormal vortexthe vortex, I’ve never felt any energies flowing through me, though some people believe they have.
+Though I have stood inside the vortex, I’ve never felt any energies flowing through me, though some people believe they have.
 I love the idea of the vortex, so naturally, something similar made its way into my writing.

 The real vortex has no stone benches, like in my story.
 It is, however, a cool and offbeat place.
 The rock shop, Prospector’s Paradise, features a big, colorful sign portraying two witch-like beings above the words “Keweenaw Vortex.”
 The vortex itself lies behind the shop.
 You walk over a tiny wooden bridge and follow the handwritten sign that says “VORTEX” with an arrow pointing to the right.
 Soon, you reach a spot in the woods where hunks of trees serve as seating around the odd little altar situated near a stand of gnarled, lumpy trees.

-My vortex resides in a similar location, but aside from the superficial similarities, the real rock shop and vortex bear no resemblance to the vortex 2place in my books.
+My vortex resides in a similar location, but aside from the superficial similarities, the real rock shop and vortex bear no resemblance to the place in my books.
 As far as I know, sylphs and leprechauns don’t haunt the woods there. 🙂 Of course, the Keweenaw does have legends of fairies said to live in local waterfalls.
 These beings have been immortalized in song by the monks of the Society St. John monastery near Eagle Harbor, who nicknamed them “Scoofies.”
 (The brothers also make delicious sweets they sell in their store, the Jampot.)

 If you ever visit the Keweenaw Peninsula, stop by the real-life shop and its vortex, located near the village of Allouez.
 And dive into the fictional version in The Mortal Falls and The Mortal Fires, the first two books in the Undercover Elementals series.